confluentinc/cp-ansible/VARIABLES.md

 ### kafka_rest_log_dir

-Only use to customize directory Rest Proxy writes log files to.
+Set this variable to customize the directory that the Rest Proxy writes log files to.
 Default location is /var/log/confluent/kafka-rest.
-NOTE- kafka_rest.appender_log_path is deprecated
+NOTE- kafka_rest.appender_log_path is deprecated.

 Default:  "{{kafka_rest.appender_log_path}}"